wgwhitecoding/wgwhitecoding/README.md

 ---

 ### [💼 Portfolio Project](https://wgwhitecoding.github.io/portfolio/)
-A personal portfolio showcasing my work, skills, and projects. *(Current / Ongoing)*
+A personal portfolio showcasing my work, skills, and projects. *(Current / Ongoing)*  CATCH THE BE 🐝 AND A SECRET YOULL SEE 🤓

 **Key Technologies:** HTML, CSS, JavaScript, Bootstrap, Json, CENTIUMJS API